scie-nz/walden/README.md

 #### Connect Trino to MinIO via Alluxio

-Walden comes packaged with Alluxio, which provides several benefits for processing data across a variety of backend storage systems.
+Walden comes optionally packaged with Alluxio, which provides several benefits for processing data across a variety of backend storage systems.
 Alluxio can be used to support other storage types that are not natively supported by Trino, such as external NFS servers, while also providing a caching layer in front of that underlying storage.
+However, if you are not using these additional features, you can also leave Alluxio turned off (default), and instead use Trino's own built-in Hive caching.

+To enable Alluxio, edit your `values.yaml` to set `alluxio.enabled: true` before deploying Walden into your cluster.

-In this case we will point Alluxio to a bucket named `alluxio` that we will create in the included MinIO instance.
+For testing Alluxio, we will use a separate bucket named `alluxio` that we will create in the included MinIO instance.

 In the `devserver` pod, we create a new `alluxio` bucket using the MinIO CLI.
 Then we start a new Trino session and create an `alluxio` schema that points to the `alluxio` service:
 ```